 **seek the advice of an SRC caseworker for more information

-Payability – The Parent Income Test – Cut Out Points
+The Parent Income Test – cut out points

-If parental income is above this you can receive a reduced rate of payment until your parental income hits the ‘cut out’ point where it is too high to be get any student payment from Centrelink.
+If parental income is above this you can receive a reduced rate of payment by 20c for every extra dollar until your parental income hits the ‘cut out’ point where it is too high to be get any student payment from Centrelink.
 This ‘cut out’ point varies according to your family situation.

 If there are more siblings these thresholds increase significantly

-You and your sibling both need to apply and be considered dependent (ie under 22) to get the benefit of this ‘sharing’ of the income test.
+You and your sibling both need to apply and be considered dependent (ie under 22), and eligible for Youth Allowance to get the benefit of this ‘sharing’ of the income test.